alexrv42/pin13/README.md

 # pin13
-Program used to output a digital signal to trigger a relay.
+This is a program used to output a digital signal to trigger a relay.
+What you do with this is up to you!